South Devon Railway 0-4-0 locomotives: Tiny

-Tiny was built by Sara and Company.
-It has a vertical boiler and was similar to four locomotives that later worked in the docks at Falmouth in Cornwall.
+Tiny was built by Sara and Company of Penryn, Cornwall.
+It has a vertical boiler and is similar to four locomotives that later worked in the docks at Falmouth in Cornwall.
+It was used to replace a horse for wagon shunting on the Sutton Docks branch in Plymouth.

 After withdrawal it was used at Newton Abbot where it was used to power machinery in the workshops there.
-In 1927 it was no longer required for this purpose and displayed on the platform at the station opposite the workshops.
-It has since been moved to Buckfastleigh railway station where it is displayed in the museum of the South Devon Railway Trust.
+By 1927 it was no longer required for this purpose and was displayed on the station platform opposite the workshops.
+In the 1980s it was moved to Buckfastleigh railway station on the heritage South Devon Railway, where it is displayed in the museum.

 Tiny is the last surviving locomotive originally built to Brunel's 7 ft 0 1⁄4 in (2140 mm) broad gauge.
+It is part of the UK National Collection.

 Owl class

 The three Owl class locomotives had well tanks and were built by the Avonside Engine Company.